 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the valuation methodologies used at December 31, 2020 and 2019.
+There were no changes in the valuation methodologies used at December 31, 2022 and 2021.

 Mutual Funds: Valued at the daily closing price as reported by the fund.
-Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
+Mutual funds held by the Plan are open-end mutual funds registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
-The mutual funds held by the Plan are deemed to be actively traded.
+The mutual funds held by the Plan are actively traded.

-Collective Fund: Valued at the net asset value (NAV) of units of a bank collective trust.
-NAV is a readily-determinable fair value and is the basis for current transactions.
+Collective Trust: Valued at the NAV of units of a collective trust.
+NAV is a readily-determinable fair value and is the price which participants are able to transact under the terms of the Plan.
 Participant transactions (purchases and sales) may occur daily.
-If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.
+If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to temporarily delay withdrawal from the trust in order to ensure securities liquidations will be carried out in an orderly business manner.